Tears Of Agony

 Becky examined herself as though she had been unaware how she was dressed.
 It was just her tight, black miniskirt.
 And indeed, it was short; partly covering the upper parts of her legs above the knees and was slit at the back.
-Anyone looking at her from behind could get a clear view of her thighs.
-On top was her red, sleeveless, tight-fitting blouse that allowed an observer's eyes an access to her cleavage.
+Anyone looking at her from behind would get a clear view of her thighs.
+On top was her red, sleeveless, tight-fitting blouse that allowed an observer's eyes access to her cleavage.

 Yet it was quite unusual and untypical of her.
 She had always taken his lectures without a word.
 How and when this peppery attitude crept into her, he could not tell.

-She looked at him one more time and saw the look of defeat in his face.
+She looked at him one more time and saw the look of defeat on his face.
 He was getting hurt and she nearly grinned fascinated by the success of her jab.
 It felt good to hurt him in return for the countless times she had been hurt by him.

 She defiantly walked past him, allowing him another moment to digest the realities of the rude reaction she had just unleashed.